emanoelucas/base-node-api/README.md

 2. Create an app on [Heroku](https://dashboard.heroku.com/apps).

+3. Install Heroku Postgres add-ons

+4. Set up the enviroment variables on settings options

-3. Log in
+5. Log in

 ```console
 $ heroku login
 ```

-4. Use Git to clone your app source code to your local machine.
+6. Use Git to clone your app source code to your local machine.

 ```console
 $ heroku git:clone -a {{APP_NAME}}
 ```

-5. Deploy them to Heroku using Git.
+7. Deploy them to Heroku using Git.

 ```console
 $ git push heroku master